Strasbourg massacre: Tactical measures

 At first, the council tried to rebut the claims of well poisoning by initiating court proceedings against several Jews and torturing them.
 As expected, they did not confess to the crimes.
 Despite this, they were still killed on the breaking wheel.
 Furthermore, the Jewish quarter was sealed off and guarded by armed persons to protect the Jews from the population and possible over-reactions.
 There were concerns that a pogrom could escalate and turn into an uncontrollable revolt of the people, as evidenced by a letter from the city council of Cologne on 12 January 1349 to the leaders of Strasbourg, which warned that such riots by the common people had led to much evil and devastation in other towns.

 Rebellion of the artisans

 On Monday, 9 February, the artisans gathered in front of the cathedral and, in front of the crowd, informed the masters that they would not allow them to remain in office anymore, as they had too much power.
 This action appears to have been organised beforehand among the guilds.
 The masters attempted to persuade the artisans to break up the assembled crowd—without success—but made no moves to comply with the rebels' demands.
 After an exhaustive debate that involved not only the guilds' representatives but also prominent knights and citizens, it became clear to the masters that they lacked support, and so they gave up their posts.
-One craftsman became Ammanmeister, namely "Betscholt der metziger."
+One craftsman became Ammanmeister, namely "Betscholt der metziger" (Betscholt the butcher).
 Swarber was also stripped of his property on this day.